 At this point, you may also want to check to see if CfgEdit works properly in your new installation.
-After making sure you set up the CfgEdit environment according to the instructions in Section 2.1, follow these steps to create a "back_and_forth"-robot using CfgEdit:
+Follow these steps to create a simple "back_and_forth"-robot using CfgEdit:

 1. Go to an appropriate directory

 - In the directory you are going to run CfgEdit, make sure that there is "Empty.ovl".
 You need this to load the default overlay when you invoke mlab from CfgEdit. - % cd [your MissionLab home]/demos/mars_demos - % ls Empty.ovl